 Patination of Baroque Zinc

-Baroque Zinc is cultivated on raw zinc sourced from the only American-made zinc supplier Jarden Zinc.
+Baroque Zinc is cultivated on raw zinc sourced from the only American-made zinc supplier of architectural sheet: Jarden Zinc.
 It can be produced at thicknesses from 0.5mm to 3mm, at sizes up to 43"x160”.
 The material is available in sheet form, but any forming or fabrication processes altering to the metal surface should be performed prior to application of the patina.